 Like all material possessions, you’ll have to send your car for regular servicing if you want it to last for 10 years.

+In the long run, servicing your car will cost you $17,000 over 10 years.
 Of course, I’m assuming that you did not get into any single accident at all for 10 years.
-Well done, you!

 Total Cost over 10 years

-Let’s say you use a ride-hailing service for your commute to and from work every day, a trip from Bedok to Robinson Road will cost you about $18 each, after factoring in surge pricing since you’ll be travelling during peak hours.
-That’s $180 per 5-day work week.
+Let’s say you use a ride-hailing service for your commute to and from work every day.
+A trip from the heartlands to CBD will cost you roughly $20 – $40 or more during peak hours.
+So that’s easily $200 – $400 per 5-day work week.

 Assuming we would be going out twice on weekends at a cost of $20 per trip, that would be another $80 added to the weekly cost.